How many days a week you should work out if your goal is to:

 That’s easy.
 There is no difference between training for muscle growth and training to tone.

-The best way for you to lose fat is to clean up your diet just as we discussed above.
+The best way to lose fat is to clean up your diet, just as we discussed above.
 The lower your body fat percentage, the more toned you will be.

 Keep in mind that everyone has a different baseline level of body fat.
-If you are an ectomorph, you will have a relatively easier time toning up than someone who is an ectomorph.
+If you are an ectomorph, you will have a relatively more straightforward time toning up than someone who is an endomorph.